 - Ask a local sports team for group tickets to a game.
 Get the staff together one night during NRTW for food, sports and fun.
 Everyone can wear their official NRTW T-shirt to the game.
-Dont forget to let the announcer know that your group is at the event and that it is National Radiologic Technology Week.
+Remember to let the announcer know that your group is at the event and that it is National Radiologic Technology Week.

 Develop an in-service program explaining NRTW to your organization.
-You can tailor the program to address issues of importance to your patients, managers, coworkers and other staff members.
+You can tailor the program to address issues of importance to your patients, managers, co-workers and other staff members.